m-ingram/VBA-challenge/README.md

 # VBA-challenge (UofM bootcamp challenge 2)

 This repository contains a vbs script that generates summary tables for annual stock data.
-To add the vbs script to your excel file, go to the developer tab and open Visual Basic.
+To add the vbs script to an excel file, download "stock_summary_ingram.vbs".
+From your excel file, go to the developer tab and open Visual Basic.
 From the file menu, select "Import File" and select "stock_summary_ingram.vbs".
 If you don't see it, make sure you have the "All files" option selected.

 The summary table generated includes yearly change from the opening price at the beginning of a given year to the closing price at the end of that year, the percentage change from the opening price at the beginning of a given year to the closing price at the end of that year, and the total stock volume of the stock for each stock.